pramnora/txt/README.md

 or, ASCII/American Standard Code for Information Interchange codes.
 For example: Capital letter 'A'...is ASCII code number: 65/'B' is ASCII code number: 66/and, so on.

-The full ASCII code set of numbers used to represent characters goes from : 0 - 255.
+The full ASCII code set of numbers used to represent each individual character goes from : 0 - 255.

 -(**NOTE(1)**: Some ASCII code characters you can, actually, see...
 by looking down and reading off the 'letters/numbers/punctuation symbols' being shown on top of your keyboard keys;